nlohmann/std_json/proposal.md

 ## Interoperability

-Section 4 of RFC7159 states that keys in an object SHOULD be unique and
+Section 4 of [RFC8259] states that keys in an object SHOULD be unique and

 > Implementations whose behavior does not depend on member ordering will be interoperable in the sense that they will not be affected by these differences.

 Sect.
-6 of RFC7159:
+6 of [RFC8259]:

-> Note that when such software is used, numbers that are integers and are in the range [-(2**53)+1, (2**53)-1] are interoperable in the sense that implementations will agree exactly on their numeric values.
+> Note that when such software is used, numbers that are integers and are in the range `[-(2**53)+1, (2**53)-1]` are interoperable in the sense that implementations will agree exactly on their numeric values.

-Section 8.1 of RFC7159:
+Section 8.1 of [RFC8259]:

-> JSON texts that are encoded in UTF-8 are interoperable in the sense that they will be read successfully by the maximum number of implementations
+> JSON text exchanged between systems that are not part of a closed ecosystem MUST be encoded using UTF-8 [RFC3629].

+> Previous specifications of JSON have not required the use of UTF-8 when transmitting JSON text.
+However, the vast majority of JSON- based software implementations have chosen to use the UTF-8 encoding, to the extent that it is the only encoding that achieves interoperability.

+> Implementations MUST NOT add a byte order mark (U+FEFF) to the beginning of a networked-transmitted JSON text.
+In the interests of interoperability, implementations that parse JSON texts MAY ignore the presence of a byte order mark rather than treating it as an error.

 <a name="acknowledgements"></a>
 ## Acknowledgements